 Facebook-owned WhatsApp has been fined 225 million euros ($267 million) for breaking the European Union’s (EU) data privacy rules.

-According to The Verge, Ireland’s Data Protection Commission (DPC) announced the decision in an 89-page summary, noting that WhatsApp did not properly inform EU citizens how it handles their personal data, including how it shares that information with its parent company.
+According to The Verge, Ireland’s Data Protection Commission (DPC) announced the decision in an 89-page summary, noting that WhatsApp did not properly inform EU citizens about how it handles their personal data, including how it shares that information with its parent company.

 A WhatsApp spokesperson said in an email to The Verge that the company will appeal the decision.